 This creates an explicit demarcation between the logs being forwarded from your domain and the data that New Relic collects.
 Since the data removed by the drop filter rule doesn't reach our backend, it cannot be queried: the data is gone and cannot be restored.

-During the ingestion process, log data can be parsed, transformed, or dropped before being stored.
+During the ingestion process, customer log data can be parsed, transformed, or dropped before being stored in New Relic's database.

 When creating drop rules, you are responsible for ensuring that the rules accurately identify and discard the data that meets the conditions that you have established.
 You are also responsible for monitoring the rule, as well as the data you disclose to New Relic.